Jazihars/SuperGlue_PyTorch_MultiGPU_implementation/README.md

 conda create --name superglue python=3.8 conda activate superglue
 ```
-Then, use these command to build the environment:
+Then, use these commands to build the environment:
 ``` bash
 conda install pytorch==1.8.0 torchvision==0.9.0 cudatoolkit=11.1
 pip install opencv-python